hanswors1-ui/perfume_inventory.io/README.md

      - **Sold**: Perfumes that have been sold
    - **Notes**: Any additional information (optional)

-2. Click **"Check Date"** to verify the batch code on CheckFresh.com
+2. Click **"🔍 Verify"** to copy the batch code and choose from multiple verification sites
 3. Click **"Add Perfume"** to save to your inventory

 ### Managing Your Inventory